-where the potential $U(x)$ is non-zero only in a small region $< \pi/k_F$ around $x=0$ and we assume that it is spatially asymmetric, $U(x) \neq U(-x)$.
-This potential takes two roles.
-For $\nu=\nu'$ it describes forward scattering that can be added to $H_\nu$ by introducing a spatially dependent chemical potential as $\mu_\nu(x) = \mu_\nu + U(x)$.
-For $\nu\neq \nu'$ it introduces backscattering between $R$ and $L$ movers, and we call this part of the Hamiltonian $H_b$.
+where $U(x)$ is non-zero only in a small region $< \pi/k_F$ around $x=0$ and we assume that it is spatially asymmetric, $U(x) \neq U(-x)$.
+This potential has two roles.
+For $\nu=\nu'$ it describes forward scattering that can be added to $H_\nu$ by letting $\mu_\nu(x) = \mu_\nu + U(x)$.
+For $\nu\neq \nu'$ the potential introduces backscattering between $R$ and $L$ movers, and we call this part of the Hamiltonian $H_b$.
 For a helical system (opposite spins bound to $R,L$ movers) $U$ is a magnetic impurity inducing both spin preserving forward and spin-flip backward scattering.

-Backscattering leads to a set of a relevant perturbations on electron transport \cite{Kane1992,Furusaki1993}.
-As mentioned, for charge current the leading term, proportional to $|U_{2k_F}|^2$, is insensitive to the shape of $U(x)$ and sub-leading relevant contributions must be taken into account \cite{Feldman2005,Braunecker2005}.
-To reveal the asymmetry the rectification particle current can be used, $\dot{N}^r_\nu=\dot{N}_\nu(V)+\dot{N}_\nu(-V)$, where the current $\dot{N}_\nu = \frac{d}{dt}N_{\nu}$ measures the how the particle numbers $N_\nu$ of $\nu$ movers change through the backscattering.
+Backscattering is a relevant perturbation for electron transport \cite{Kane1992,Furusaki1993} but the leading term, proportional to $|U_{2k_F}|^2$, is asymmetry insensitive.
+Thus charge rectification depends on sub-leading contributions \cite{Feldman2005,Braunecker2005}, revealed through the rectification particle current, $\dot{N}^r_\nu=\dot{N}_\nu(V)+\dot{N}_\nu(-V)$, where $\dot{N}_\nu = \frac{d}{dt}N_{\nu}$ measures how particle numbers $N_\nu$ of $\nu$ movers change by backscattering.
 By particle conservation $\dot{N}_R = - \dot{N}_L$.